 Do you really need to downgrade?

 If you’ve decided to downgrade because Mojave is running slowly, you could try improving its performance first, by getting rid of unwanted files.
-CleanMyMac 3 scans for junk files, such as those created by iTunes, the Photos app, and the Mac’s own system software.
+CleanMyMac X scans for junk files, such as those created by iTunes, the Photos app, and the Mac’s own system software.
 You can then preview what it’s found and recommends you delete and decide for yourself what you want to get rid of, or you can just press a button and have it delete everything it’s found.
 You might find that just by deleting these file, performance improves considerably.
-You can get started with CleanMyMac very quickly by downloading it free here (for free).
+Moreover, the app has a special Optimization and Maintenance tools designed to improve your Mac's speed.
+You can get started with CleanMyMac very quickly by downloading it here (for free).

-How to roll back from Mojave to High Sierra
+How to downgrade from Mojave to High Sierra

 Step 2: Make notes